Have you ever thought about getting private lessons?

 I decided to write a post about this subject because it's a question that I get a lot as a coach.
 And as with everything I write on this blog, I want to be as honest and transparent as possible.

 The first obvious benefit to getting private lessons is the one on one time you get with a coach.
 The ability to really break down your strengths and weaknesses on an in depth level and then work on them.
-To really fine tune those individual skills that don't get the focus needed in practice.
+To really fine tune those individual skills that don't always get the focus needed in practice.

 The reality is that practices are team oriented first and individual oriented second.
 Private lessons allow us to reverse this priority and focus on those little details that often don't get the time required in practice.